-Dr Colin Cotter - Senior Lecturer, Department of Mathematics
+Dr Colin Cotter - Professor in the Department of Mathematics

-I have been a Senior Lecturer in the Department of Mathematics since November 2013, having previously been a Lecturer and then Senior Lecturer in the Department of Aeronautics.
+I am a professor in the Department of Mathematics.
+I joined the department in November 2013, having previously been in the Department of Aeronautics since 2006.
 I research applied numerical analysis and scientific computing, in particular the design, analysis and implementation of methods and algorithms for numerical weather prediction and ocean modelling.
-I'm the Admissions Tutor for Mathematics and am part of the Mathematics of Planet Earth CDT team.
+I'm part of the Mathematics of Planet Earth CDT team.
 I'm currently supervising three PhD students and two PDRAs.
-I have one daughter, aged 5, who has just started Year 1 at Primary School, and a son, who is 3.
-I use childcare near home (including breakfast and after school clubs for my daughter) so that I can share responsibilities with my wife, who works for the Civil Service.
-I work full time, coming into work 4 days a week and staying at home one - most of this day is spent looking after my son (and daughter when she gets home from school).
-I am able to make up time by working in the evenings.
+I have one daughter transitioning to secondary school and one son at primary school.
+In the pre-pandemic era, I used childcare near home (breakfast and after school clubs) to share responsibilities with my wife, who works for the Civil Service (hopefully, these childcare options become available again soon).
+I work full time, and in the pre-pandemic era, I worked one day a week at home, initially to look after pre-school kids but more recently to provide a balance with after school childcare.

 - sharing responsibilities with your partner and flexible working

 - finding the balance between being a parent and work

 - the insane London school admissions system